iamarbabkhan/docker/README.md

 Docker volumes are managed by Docker and stored outside the container filesystem.
 ### Bind Mount
 Bind mounts link a directory on the host machine directly to a directory in the containe.
+### Docker Networking
+#### Bridge Network:
+it enable containers on the same Docker host to communicate with each other using default virtual eath0
+#### Host Network:
+Docker container shares its own network with the host machine.
+The container have no ip address so that it can directly access from host.